Skip to content

 Tip

-For more Python examples, refer to Python Quick Start Guide.
+For more runnable examples, refer to Workflow: Ingest documents.

 Video and frame OCR

-For video assets, NeMo Retriever Library can combine audio or speech processing (see Speech and audio extraction above) with visual text extraction when OCR applies to frames or derived images.
+For video assets, NeMo Retriever Library can combine audio or speech processing (refer to Speech and audio extraction above) with visual text extraction when OCR applies to frames or derived images.

-For OCR-oriented extract methods on scanned or image-heavy content, see OCR and scanned documents, text and layout extraction, and Nemotron Parse for advanced visual parsing.
+For OCR-oriented extract methods on scanned or image-heavy content, refer to OCR and scanned documents, text and layout extraction, and Nemotron Parse for advanced visual parsing.

-Container formats and early-access video types are listed under supported file types and formats (see What is NeMo Retriever Library? for the full list).
+Container formats and early-access video types are listed under supported file types and formats (refer to What is NeMo Retriever Library? for the full list).

-For end-to-end RAG stacks that include multimodal ingestion, see the NVIDIA AI Blueprints catalog and related solution pages on NVIDIA Build.
+For end-to-end RAG stacks that include multimodal ingestion, refer to the NVIDIA AI Blueprints catalog and related solution pages on NVIDIA Build.